-The Heguanzi 鶡冠子 "Master Pheasant Cap", also written 鶴冠子, is a collection of philosophical treatises from the Warring States period 戰國 (5th cent.-221 BCE).
-In the imperial bibliography Yiwenzhi 藝文志 in the official dynastic history Hanshu 漢書 it is referred to as a Daoist writing, yet it is sometimes also called a a military classic.
-Seen from the content it covers a wide range of topics and actually lives from many different philosophical sources, like Huang-Lao thought 黃老, the theories of Yin-Yang 陰陽 and the Five Agents 五行, Daoism, legalism, and military strategists.
+Heguanzi 鶡冠子 "Master Pheasant Cap", also written 鶴冠子, is a collection of philosophical treatises from the Warring States period 戰國 (5th cent.-221 BCE).
+In the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, it is referred to as a Daoist writing, yet it is sometimes also called a military classic.
+Seen from the content, the book covers a wide range of topics and actually lives from many different philosophical sources, like Huang-Lao thought 黃老, the theories of Yin-Yang 陰陽 and the Five Agents 五行, Daoism, legalism, and military strategists.
 Because of its miscellaneous character it is therefore mostly included in the group of miscellaneous writings.

 There is a translation into English by Carine Defoort (1997).
 The Pheasant Cap Master: a Rhetorical Reading.
 Albany: State Unversity of New York Press.